 Use the LOOKUP function to look up values in a source module or list and display the values in a target module.

-For example, you could look up the salary for each employee in a module based on grade and region.
-Then you could display the salaries in a results module.
+For example, you can look up the salary for each employee in a module based on grade and region and display them in a results module.

 Syntax